Commando (video game): Gameplay

 The player takes control of a soldier named Super Joe, who starts by being dropped off in a jungle by a helicopter, and has to fight his way out singlehandedly, fending off a massive assault of enemy soldiers.

 Super Joe is armed with an assault rifle (which has unlimited ammunition) as well as a limited supply of hand grenades.
 While Joe can fire his gun in any of the eight directions that he faces, his grenades can only be thrown vertically towards the top of the screen, irrespective of the direction Joe is facing.
 Unlike his assault rifle bullets, grenades can be thrown to clear obstacles, and explosions from well-placed grenades can kill several enemies at once.

 At the end of each level, the screen stops, and the player must fight several soldiers streaming from a gate or fortress.
 They are ordered out by a cowardly officer, who immediately runs away, although shooting him in the back awards the player bonus points.
 Along the way, one can attempt to free prisoners of war as they are transported across the screen by the enemy.

 Some home console ports of the game contain hidden underground shelters that can only be accessed with grenades.
 Inside these shelters are prisoners for the player to rescue.
 Some of these ports also include items.
 Among the items included in the NES version are a more powerful machine gun upgrade, an unlimited grenade upgrade, and "glasses" to let the player view all the hidden bunkers.
 The player will lose these upgrades after losing a life.

 Extra lives are given at 10,000 points, and per 50,000 scored up to 960,000; thereafter, no more lives.
-Play continues until the last Super Joe is dead, or survives 140 levels, which ends the game.
+Play continues until the last Super Joe is dead, or survives 140 levels (or 35 loops), which ends the game.

 The arcade version contains eight unique levels.
 The NES version contains only four unique level designs, but repeats those levels with minor changes and increasing difficulty to create a total of sixteen levels.